Why You Need to Seriously Rethink Your Cleanser

 Beware of: Fragrance.

-If you suffer from sensitive skin, a cleansing oil can really help your complexion as it’ll work to balance and maintain your skin’s natural pH levels.
-This will seriously help combat any flare-ups and redness.
+If you have sensitive skin, a cleansing oil can really help your complexion as it’ll work to balance and maintain your skin’s natural pH levels soothing any flare-ups and redness.
 Look for soothing, natural formulas like olive oil, that are fragrance-free to prevent any further irritation.
 Oil cleansers that contain natural oils like coconut oil are also ideal, as they contain fatty acids, which help replenish the skin’s barrier and boost skin renewal.
-So, if you suffer from skin conditions like eczema, it’s perfect for you.
+So, it’s perfect for you if you have eczema.

 Key Ingredients: Marula oil, vitamin C, vitamin E.